Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing Defender for SQL security incidents and alerts](./sql-defender-incidents.png)

-   > **NOTE: Once in a while executing Defender for SQL test script (_testDefenderForSQL.ps1_) may fail due to delays in deploying SQLAdvancedThreatProtection Log Analytics solution and may not generate security incidents and alerts.
-If you do not find these security incidents and alerts, log in to nested SQL server VM _ArcBox-SQL_ in Hyper-V and execute the test script manually as shown below.**
+   > **Note:** Once in a while executing Defender for SQL test script (_testDefenderForSQL.ps1_) may fail due to delays in deploying SQLAdvancedThreatProtection Log Analytics solution and may not generate security incidents and alerts.
+If you do not find these security incidents and alerts, log in to nested SQL server VM _ArcBox-SQL_ in Hyper-V and execute the test script manually as shown below.

 - The below screenshot shows the test script used to generate SQL threats, detect, and alert using Defender for Cloud for SQL servers.
 This script is copied on the nested _ArcBox-SQL_ Hyper-V virtual machine and can be used to run additional tests to generate security incidents and alerts.